 The preparation of the first report and subsequent four updates was prepared by Gina Clayton on a consultancy basis, under the coordination of Asylum Aid.
-The 2016, 2017, 2018 and 2019 updates were prepared by Judith Dennis of the Refugee Council, and edited by ECRE.
+The 2016-2020 updates were prepared by Judith Dennis of the Refugee Council, and edited by ECRE.

 Information was obtained through a combination of desk-based research and consultation with relevant stakeholders.
-The author relied heavily on information and analysis provided by a variety of sources, in particular the Immigration Law Practitioners' Association (ILPA) and Bail for Immigration Detainees (BID).
+The author relied heavily on information and analysis provided by a variety of sources, in particular the Immigration Law Practitioners' Association (ILPA), Association of Visitors to Immigration Detainees (AVID) and Asylum Support Appeals Project.

-The information in this report is up-to-date as of 31 December 2019, unless otherwise stated.
+The information in this report is up-to-date as of 31 December 2020, unless otherwise stated.